 Free Things to Do in Watertown SD: Parks on Lake Kampeska

-Lake Kampeska is over 5,000 acres in size, with 13.5 miles of shoreline.
+Lake Kampeska is more than 5,000 acres in size, with 13.5 miles of shoreline.
 Although most of the lake frontage is privately owned, there are public access points and beaches for everyone to enjoy the recreational opportunities that the lake provides.

 Also located on Lake Kampeska (northern side) is the 90-acre Memorial Park, which offers swimming, a playground, picnic shelter and more, all for free.
 In fall there is a monarch butterfly garden, and any time of year you can enjoy the hiking trail and scenic overlook.
 Camping is also available here (not free).

 If you are able to get out onto the lake, don’t miss the beautiful houses along the shoreline.
 Local artist Terry Redlin built a home on the lake’s eastern shore and his family still spends time there.
-Our group had the opportunity to take a pontoon ride around much of the lake, and were treated to a friendly wave from Terry’s son Charles as we went by the family’s property.
+On my pontoon boat ride around the lake, we passed the property and were treated to a friendly wave from Terry’s son, Charles.

 Free Things to Do in Watertown SD: Mellette House and Heritage Museum